 It’s unclear how Pad Thai really came to be.
 Some say that Phibun ordered a cooking competition to invent a new noodle dish that could replace Chinese noodles, with the winner being Pad Thai.
 Nitya Phibulsongkram, Phibun’s son, noted that Pad Thai was actually served in the Phibulsongkram household before it was popularised by the Thai government.

 In any case, Pad Thai was a resounding success.
 Recipes were distributed and vendors were encouraged to use wheeled noodle carts to increase convenience and promote sanitary conditions (through the use of steaming hot pans).
 Pad Thai became the national dish of Phibun-era Thailand.

-Modern Thailand is no longer run by a fascist Mussolini-inspired dictator who is bent on transforming the nation’s culture by decree.
+Modern Thailand is no longer run by Phibun, a Mussolini-inspired dictator who was bent on transforming the nation’s culture by decree.
 Its cuisine, predictably, has flourished, with Pad Thai relegated to merely one dish out of many competing for the attention of the Thai people.
-Americans and Thais who hear this story are all surprised, nonetheless, that Pad Thai should have such a remarkable, fascist origin.
+Americans and Thais who hear this story are all surprised, nonetheless, that Pad Thai should have such a remarkably dictatorial origin.
 It also represents, to an extent, the success of Phibun’s nation-building program.
-Who knew authoritarianism could be so tasty?
+Who knew nationalism could be so tasty?

 If you’d like to read more about Phibun and his role in the development of Thai democracy, please see ‘The Story of Thai Democracy‘, a series of articles on Thailand’s political history since the 1932 revolution.